michaelnisi/gitgo/README.md

-# gitgo - execute git commands
+# gitgo - the stupid git wrapper

 [![Build Status](https://secure.travis-ci.org/michaelnisi/gitgo.png?branch=master)](https://travis-ci.org/michaelnisi/gitgo)

 ## Description

-The gitgo Node module lets you execute git commands.
+The gitgo [Node](http://nodejs.org/) module lets you execute git commands.
+It is a simple wrapper that accepts an options array with a git command and arguments.

 ## Usage